Photobook Community Meta-list 2025

 Manila Camarini – senior picture editor (D la Repubblica)

-Martin Parr, the photographer who was loved by everyone and who always had time for others.
+Martin Parr, the photographer loved by everyone, who always had time for others.
 He created over 100 books and has been incredibly important for our beloved photobook land.

 Rachel Barker is co-founder and director of publishing house Stanley/Barker.